-Bruises BruisesRelated Tools & References « Back to Bruises Index Sorted Alphabetically A-Z Sort by popularity Bruises Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Heel Pain How to Choose a Doctor Jaw Pain Sorted by Popularity (as on MedicineNet) Sort alphabetically Jaw Pain Bruises Heel Pain How to Choose a Doctor Doctor: Getting the Most from Your Doctor's Appointment Doctor: Checklist to Take To Your Doctor's Appointment Suggested Reading on Bruises by Our Doctors Related Diseases & Conditions 14 articles Liver Disease Liver disease can be cause by a variety of things including infection (hepatitis), diseases such as gallstones, high cholesterol or triglycerides, blood Broken Toe A broken toe is one of the most common fractures among individuals.
-There are many causes of a broken toe, whether it is the big toe, middle toes, or little Foot Pain Foot pain may be caused by injuries (sprains, strains, bruises, and fractures), diseases (diabetes, Hansen disease, and gout), viruses, fungi, and bacteria Hematoma A hematoma is a collection of blood that is outside a blood vessel.
-There are different areas where hematomas occur including the inside the skull, scalp, Compartment Syndrome Compartment syndrome is a condition in which swelling and an increase in pressure within a limited space presses and compresses blood vessels, nerves, Liver The liver is the largest solid organ in the body, and is actually an gland.
-The liver has a wide variety of critical functions such as manufacturing proteins Cuts, Scrapes and Puncture Wounds Cuts, scrapes, and puncture wounds are common, and most people will experience one of these in their lifetime.
-Evaluating the injury, and thoroughly cleaning Lichen Sclerosus Lichen sclerosus is a skin disease that causes white spots to form on the skin, which later grow into large, thin, and crinkled patches of skin that tear Shaken Baby Syndrome Shaken baby syndrome is a form of child abuse in which violent shaking of an infant causes the brain to move inside the skull, causing bruising of the Black Eye The most common cause of a black eye is due to an injury to the face or head.
-Most black eye injuries are minor and heal on their own, however, some may Idiopathic Thrombocytopenic Purpura (ITP) Idiopathic means that the cause of the condition isn't known.
+Bruises BruisesRelated Tools & References « Back to Bruises Index Sorted Alphabetically A-Z Sort by popularity Bruises Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Heel Pain How to Choose a Doctor Jaw Pain Swollen Ankles and/or Swollen Feet Toe Pain Sorted by Popularity (as on MedicineNet) Sort alphabetically Toe Pain Jaw Pain Swollen Ankles and/or Swollen Feet Bruises Heel Pain How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Bruises by Our Doctors Related Diseases & Conditions 20 articles Liver Disease Liver disease can be cause by a variety of things including infection (hepatitis), diseases such as gallstones, high cholesterol or triglycerides, blood Broken Toe A broken toe is one of the most common fractures among individuals.
+There are many causes of a broken toe, whether it is the big toe, middle toes, or little Hematoma A hematoma is a collection of blood that is outside a blood vessel.
+There are different areas where hematomas occur including the inside the skull, scalp, Foot Pain Foot pain may be caused by injuries (sprains, strains, bruises, and fractures), diseases (diabetes, Hansen disease, and gout), viruses, fungi, and bacteria Cuts, Scrapes and Puncture Wounds Cuts, scrapes, and puncture wounds are common, and most people will experience one of these in their lifetime.
+Evaluating the injury, and thoroughly cleaning Frostbite (Cold Weather-Related Injuries) There are two categories to cold weather-related injuries.
+1) no freezing of body tissue (trench foot and chilblains), and 2) freezing of body tissues Achilles Tendon Rupture The Achilles tendon is the body's largest and strongest tendon.
+Repeated stress is the usual cause of a ruptured Achilles tendon.
+Surgery is the typical Lichen Sclerosus Lichen sclerosus is a skin disease that causes white spots to form on the skin, which later grow into large, thin, and crinkled patches of skin that tear Cauliflower Ear Cauliflower ear, or "Boxer's Ear" is caused by an injury to the ear, usually by blunt trauma from sports such as boxing, wrestling, or martial arts.
+When Liver (Anatomy and Function) The liver is the largest gland and organ in the body.
+There are a variety of liver diseases caused by liver inflammation, scarring of the liver, infection Compartment Syndrome Compartment syndrome is a condition in which swelling and an increase in pressure within a limited space presses and compresses blood vessels, nerves, Black Eye The most common cause of a black eye is due to an injury to the face or head.
+Most black eye injuries are minor and heal on their own, however, some may Hemophilia Hemophilia is one of a group of inherited bleeding disorders.
+Hemophilia A and B are inherited in an X-linked recessive genetic pattern and is more common Idiopathic Thrombocytopenic Purpura (ITP) Idiopathic means that the cause of the condition isn't known.
 Thrombocytopenic means there's a lower than normal number of platelets in the blood.
-Purpura Yellow Fever Yellow fever is an infectious disease transmitted by infected mosquitoes.
+Purpura Child Abuse Approximately 40 million children suffer abuse every year around the world, and more than 1,500 children die of abuse in the U.S. every year.
+Symptoms Dislocated Ankle (Ankle Dislocation) Symptoms and signs of a dislocated ankle include pain, swelling, bruising, ankle deformity, and possible numbness and tingling in the foot.
+Treatment of Yellow Fever Yellow fever is an infectious disease transmitted by infected mosquitoes.
 Side effects are rare with the yellow fever vaccine.
-Symptoms include fever, Frostbite and Cold Weather-Related Injuries There are two categories to cold weather-related injuries.
-1) no freezing of body tissue (trench foot and chilblains), and 2) freezing of body tissues Bernard-Soulier Disease (Giant Platelet Syndrome) Bernard-Soulier disease is a rare inherited bleeding disorder caused by a defect in the platelet glycoprotein complex 1b-IX-V. Symptoms and signs include Medications 4 articles Procedures & Tests 4 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 5 articles Health News 7 articles Health Features 0 articles Women's Health Newsletter Sign up to stay informed with the latest women's health-related updates on MedicineNet delivered to your inbox FREE!
-BONUS!
-Get a Free PDF Women's Health Report when you sign up!
-Sign up for more topics!
+Symptoms include fever, Shaken Baby Syndrome (Abusive Head Trauma) Shaken baby syndrome, or abusive head trauma, are the symptoms and signs that result from the violent shaking of an infant.
+These symptoms and signs include Newborn Jaundice (Neonatal Jaundice) Newborn jaundice or neonatal jaundice is a yellowish discoloration of the mucous membranes, whites of the eyes, and skin of a newborn.
+Newborn jaundice Bernard-Soulier Disease (Giant Platelet Syndrome) Bernard-Soulier disease is a rare inherited bleeding disorder caused by a defect in the platelet glycoprotein complex 1b-IX-V. Symptoms and signs include Medications 5 articles Procedures & Tests 5 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 6 articles Health News 11 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!